refinery/refinerycms-blog/readme.md

 # About

-Basic blog plugin for Refinery CMS.
+Simple blog engine for [Refinery CMS](http://refinerycms.com).
 It supports posts, categories and comments (with the option of moderation).

 # Install